jadecobra/python_tdd_exercises/source/sleep duration.rst

                 1
             )

-  here we use a random integer from 0 to 23 as the hours for sleep and wake time and interpolate them in the strings we use as inputs, this means our wake and sleep time will randomly vary from ``00:00`` to ``23:00``
+  here I use a random integer from 0 to 23 as the hours for sleep and wake time and interpolate them in the strings I use as inputs, this means the wake and sleep time will randomly vary from ``00:00`` to ``23:00``

-* the terminal still shows our test is passing because our expected value is ``1``, we need to change it to match the true expectation, which is that it should be the duration between ``wake_time`` and ``sleep_time``.
+* the terminal still shows the test is passing because the expected value is ``1``, I need to change it to match the true expectation, which is that it should be the duration between ``wake_time`` and ``sleep_time``.
 Change the expected value in the test to be a calculation

   .. code-block:: python